Chicago Car Accident Lawyer

 Personalized Service

-The car accident lawyers at our law firm take the time to discuss the details of your collision, your subsequent injuries, and how the crash has impacted your financial, physical, and emotional wellbeing.
+Our car accident lawyers take the time to discuss the details of your collision, your subsequent injuries, and how the crash has impacted your financial, physical, and emotional wellbeing.
 Whether your case involves minor or catastrophic injuries, or even a wrongful death, we have the knowledge, experience, and resources necessary to help you recover.

 Superior Results

 Our attorneys are accomplished litigators with strong negotiation skills.
 Our passion, knowledge, and persistence are key to our success.
-From the moment you retain a car accident lawyer with our law firm to handle your case, we set in motion proven methods to ensure your settlement or jury award is maximized.
+From the moment you retain our law firm to handle your case, we set in motion proven methods to ensure your settlement or jury award is maximized.

 Car Accident Statistics in Illinois

 Some accidents are serious enough that they cause fatalities to drivers, passengers, and pedestrians involved in the crash.
 An estimated 1100 fatal crashes took place in Illinois in 2022.
 Highways and city streets were the top two locations that fatal accidents occurred.
-Around 300 of these deaths were due to misuse of seatbelts.
+Around 300 of these deaths were due to misuse of seatbelts, and approximately 33% of children who died were not properly secured in a safety seat or wearing a seatbelt.

 There is a greater chance for accidents to take place at night when there is no proper lighting provided for drivers to see other cars, bicycles, or pedestrians.
 Accidents also take place more frequently on the weekends and holidays, when there are more motorists on the road.
 Risky driving, such as speeding or failing to stop at traffic signs or lights, can also increase the risk for accidents.
 Statistics also show that younger drivers are more likely to be involved in accidents due to inexperience and participating in risky driving behaviors.